 Periodically, as appropriate to reach business goals, RTG Gallery Management may organize special sales events or offer coupons.
 The costs of offering these discounts or coupons may be either taken from RTG's operating funds or split between RTG and the artists.
 If funds are to be split between the gallery and artists, the initiative will be proposed in advance and artist participation will be by agreement.

 RTG handles all accounting and pays PA Sales Taxes under the RTG sales tax license.
 You do not pay any sales taxes on the commissions you receive.

 RTG pays all credit card and bank processing fees as part of the commission on sales we retain.
 You are not charged for these fees.

-If you receive $600 or more in commissions in any calendar year, you will receive a 1099 form for your tax filing purposes.
+If you receive $600 or more in payments (commissions minus any rent withheld) in any calendar year, you will receive a 1099 form for your tax filing purposes.

 RTG's return policy is exchange-only, within 14 days for store credit for undamaged/unused merchandise.

 In the event that a customer presents an item for return due to a defect in workmanship, the customer will be placed in direct contact with the artist to negotiate a replacement or repair.